Accredited Summer Study Abroad Programs in Florence, Italy

 Students must provide alternatives to their first choice courses or their course registration will be considered incomplete.

-Is it possible to intern at SRISA?
+Is it possible to intern in Florence?

-Why not take a look at the study abroad internships summer.
-Interning in Florence is the perfect way to make the most of your time here and will also help you in your career.
 Here at SRISA we do everything we can to get you a suitable internship that will service you and your future career needs.
 It will be in a field of your choice and either internally within the institution or with a local business.